vlang/vsl/examples/plot_scatter3d_2/README.md

 # Example - plot_scatter3d_2 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating a 3D scatter plot (example 2).

 ## Instructions